PietropaoloFrisoni/BlackToWhiteHole/README.md

 - *bin/amplitude_assembling.jl* puts together all the terms and computes the total amplitude.

-The scripts can be run all together with *run_all.jl*
+The scripts can be run all in sequence with *run_all.jl*

-The data are plotted in the *analysis.ipynb* notebook, inside the folder `notebooks/Julia`.
+The data analysis is performed in the *analysis.ipynb* notebook, inside the folder `notebooks/Julia`.

-#TODO ...
+The notebooks inside the folder `notebooks/Mathematica` describe data of the boundary geometry.

 **The Julia codes are parallelized on the available cores.** It is therefore advisable for the performance to parallelize the codes keeping into account the number of CPU cores present on the system.